How do I check my coding notice?

 You can see how this code works in the example Meena.

-You can find more information on other special tax codes on the GOV.UK website.
+You can find more information on other special tax codes on GOV.UK.

 PAYE is normally worked out on a cumulative (ongoing) basis.
 To see how this works, have a look at the example Emily.

 For employees there is a procedure in place when starting a new job, which helps ensure PAYE continues to work on the correct basis, as far as possible.
-Your new employer has to follow a 'new starter process' which normally involves them gathering information from you, such as from the form P45 given to you by a previous employer, or by completing a 'new starter checklist'.
+Your new employer has to follow a new starter process which normally involves them gathering information from you, such as from the form P45 given to you by a previous employer, or by asking you to complete a new starter checklist.

 When you leave a job, your employer should complete form P45.
 Form P45 shows your total pay and tax to date in the tax year, and the tax code your employer used.

 Employers have a legal obligation to issue a form P45.
 Employers must send the Part 1 P45 information to HMRC immediately or as soon as possible after the last pay date.
-The employer should give Parts 1A, 2 and 3 to the employee as soon as possible.
+The employer should give Parts 1A, 2 and 3 to you as soon as possible.

-When you start a new job, if you have a form P45 from a previous job, you should give Parts 2 and 3 to your new employer.
+When you start a new job, if you have a form P45 from a previous job, or from the DWP if you were receiving taxable state benefits, you should give Parts 2 and 3 to your new employer.
 This enables your new employer to see your previous pay and tax figures, to implement the same tax code you had in your previous job and continue to deduct tax on the correct basis.

 If your P45 shows that at your last job you were taxed on emergency code (see below), your new employer will continue using that emergency code until HMRC issue a new code number.

 If you do not have a form P45, your new employer should ask you for a ‘new starter checklist’.
-This allows your new employer to implement an ‘emergency’ tax code process – this enables them to pay you without a proper code in place.
+This allows your new employer to implement an emergency tax code process – this enables them to pay you without a proper code in place.
+It is important to complete the new starter checklist as accurately as possible or you may end up paying too much or too little tax.

 If you are undergoing the new starter checklist procedure (see below) your employer will use an emergency tax code.